BadrChoubai/BadrChoubai/README.md

 [![](https://badgers.space/badge/Laptop/Framework%20Laptop%2013/orange)](https://frame.work/)
 ![](https://badgers.space/badge/Shoes/Brooks%20Adrenaline%20GTS-23/cyan)

-I'm a software engineer from Aurora, Colorado, passionate about building and learning.
-Lately, I’ve been expanding my skill set by learning Go, diving into Docker and Kubernetes, and working on personal projects.

-Outside of coding, I stay active—whether it's running, hiking, or the occasional climbing session.
-When I'm bored I like to read, and sometimes I journal.
-What I love most though is being with friends and family, the ones who remind me of my _Why_.

-**Some opinions I have:**

-- I'm not a fan of working remotely, I think it's lonely and makes relationships feel transactional.
-- We should tax the rich—financially and socially.
-They should feel the pressure to act more responsibly.
+---

+I'm a Moroccan-American software engineer from Aurora, Colorado.
+My name—Badr (بدر)—means "The Full Moon" in Arabic.
+I take pride in it.
+In becoming a professional engineer, I've found that I really enjoy learning new things and having to struggle through a problem to solve it.

+Lately, I've been starting to learn Go, developing small applications with it.
+Along with continuing to grow my knowledge of Docker and Kubernetes.

+When I'm not writing code, I like to drink coffee, read a book, and hang out with friends.
+When I need to clear my head, I go for a run or listen to music.
+For about two years, I've been a running much more seriously and started to sign up for more events.
+This year, I'll be running my first last-man standing run, in Ouray, Colorado.
+When I can, I'd like to run the Marrakech Marathon.

 ---